 DRUM Infants-Year 9

-Advanced students will be taught according to interests and abilities.
-For beginners, we learn different drum orchestration and will proceed to simple grooves on a small drum set.
+We learn different drum orchestration and will proceed to simple grooves on a small drum set.
 We’ll proceed with more grooves (16th notes, bass drum patterns) and vary with more items at the drum set.
-Advanced drumming will also add combination of grooves, fills and helpers like click and beat-box.
+Advanced drumming will also add a combination of grooves, fills and helpers like click and beat-box.

 Drum groups are only offered as mini-groups with 2 children and only recommended up to Year 1.
 Older children should take individual lessons.

 For the Drum classes we use the equipment available at the school, this can be the snare drum or practice pad for rudimentary exercises and sticking, but also the complete drum set for learning different beats.
 Beginners need to bring their own drumsticks, and advanced students should have access to a real drum set to practice on at home, our drum teacher can help with the selection and ordering.